Categories

 What gauges are available?

-Pacer carries both shielded and unshielded multiconductor cables in a range of gauge sizes to handle a variety of tasks.
-Currently, we offer both styles in 14-gauge, 16-gauge, 18-gauge, 20-gauge, and 22-gauge sizes as they are the most commonly requested.
+Pacer carries both shielded multiconductor cables and unshielded multiconductor cables in a range of gauge sizes to handle a variety of applications.
+Currently, we offer both styles in 14-gauge, 16-gauge, 18-gauge, 20-gauge, and 22-gauge sizes as they are the most commonly required for marine use.
 Looking for another size that isn’t listed here?
-Contact a Pacer expert today and see what else we have to offer.
+Contact a Pacer expert today and see what other solutions we have to offer.

 14 AWG